-The independent public accounting firm of KPMG LLP has audited the City's general-purpose financial statements for the fiscal year ended June 30, 2008.
-The City's financial statements are available through the Department of Finance, 301 King Street, Suite 1600, Alexandria, Virginia 22314 or on the City's Finance Department web site at alexandriava.gov/finance.
+The independent public accounting firm of KPMG LLP has audited the City's general-purpose financial statements for the fiscal year ended June 30, 2009.
+The City's financial statements are available through the Department of Finance, 301 King Street, Suite 1600, Alexandria, Virginia 22314 or on the City's Finance Department website at alexandriava.gov/financialreports.

-Sections of the Comprehensive Annual Financial Report of the City of Alexandria for the fiscal year ended June 30, 2008, which correspond to the basic financial statement and required supplementary information, are presented herein in Appendix A. These financial statements, along with the accompanying Notes to Financial Statements, are intended to provide a broad overview of the financial position and operating results of the City's various funds and account groups.
+Sections of the Comprehensive Annual Financial Report of the City of Alexandria for the fiscal year ended June 30, 2009, which correspond to the basic financial statement and required supplementary information, are presented herein in Appendix A. These financial statements, along with the accompanying Notes to Financial Statements, are intended to provide a broad overview of the financial position and operating results of the City's various funds and account groups.

-In addition to the Comprehensive Annual Financial Report, the City also annually publishes a comprehensive Operating Budget document and the six-year Capital Improvement Program document.
-These documents are available through the Office of Management and Budget, 301 King Street, Suite 3600, Alexandria, Virginia 22314 or on the City's web site at http://www.alexandriava.gov through the Office of Management and Budget home page.
+In addition to the Comprehensive Annual Financial Report, the City also annually publishes a comprehensive Operating Budget document and the Capital Improvement Program document.
+These documents are available through the Office of Management and Budget, 301 King Street, Suite 3600, Alexandria, Virginia 22314 or on the Office of Management and Budget's home page at alexandriava.gov/Budget.